hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

   minimize information leakage about zone update activity and growth.

-Note that the re-use of XoT connections for transfers of multiple different zones complicates any attempt to analyze the traffic size and timing to extract information.
-Also, effective padding may require state to be kept as zone may grow and/or shrink over time.
+Note that the re-use of XoT connections for transfers of multiple different zones slightly complicates any attempt to analyze the traffic size and timing to extract information.
+Also, effective padding may require state to be kept as zones may grow and/or shrink over time.

 It is noted here that, depending on the padding policies eventually developed for XoT, the requirement to obfuscate the total zone size might